DaveJarvis/extex/BUILD.md

     gradle test

 Unit tests must always succeed.
-Failing unit tests indicate where the development is incomplete; such tests must be annotated using `@Ignore`, until the tests are fixed to pass.
+Failing unit tests indicate where the development is incomplete; such tests must be annotated using `@Ignore`, until the tests are corrected.